CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ```

- Execute the script by entering the following command on your interactive Puhti terminal:
+ Execute the script by entering the following command on Puhti interactive terminal:

 ```nextflow
 module load nextflow/23.04.3